-The two principal factors in the onset, progression, and recurrence of disease are the physical and the psychosocial factors.
-The physical factors have been the main focus of modern medicine.
+The two principal factors in the onset, progression, and recurrence of disease are the physical and psychosocial factors.
+Physical factors have been the main focus of modern medicine.
 The psychosocial factors are not directly addressed by medicine, yet their influence on disease cannot be ignored.
 Research has now over a century of studies showing how psychosocial factors may cause the onset and progression of such diseases like heart disease, rheumatoid arthritis, lupus, and multiple sclerosis are responding to our psyche.

 Psychosocial factors include repressed and unresolved past emotions, trauma, beliefs, behaviors, unhealthy family dynamics, and relationship styles.
 Why has Western Medicine excluded this key component in the healing process?

-The idea that psychological and social stressors might be involved in the causation, exacerbation, and progression of disease began to return in the late 1800s.
+The idea that psychological and social stressors might be involved in the causation, exacerbation, and disease progression began to return in the late 1800s.
 Two main advocates where renowned physicians such as Charcot and Osler.
 But the relationship that emotions, traumatic events, and personality have on health was dismissed by most scientists and physicians of the time.
 Even with the birth of psychoneuroimmunology, epigenetics and health psychology that study this relationship, the connection between disease and mental states is still, in many instances, considered folklore:

 “It is time to acknowledge that our belief in disease as a direct reflection of mental state is largely folklore.” – New England Journal of Medicine, 1985